 Execute

-The last step of the quantum algorithm development process with Classiq is to execute the quantum program on a quantum computer or a simulator.
-This can be done in the IDE or through the Python SDK.
-Classiq offers access to a wide variety of quantum computers with different hardware modalities from several companies including: IonQ, Quantinuum, IBM, OQC and Rigetti, as well as to several simulators.
+The last step of the quantum algorithm development process using Classiq is to execute the quantum program on a quantum computer or a simulator.
+You can do it in the IDE or through the Python SDK.
+Classiq offers access to a wide variety of quantum computers with different hardware modalities from companies including IonQ, Quantinuum, IBM, OQC, and Rigetti, as well as several simulators.

-The execution phase is composed of configuration and access to the results.
-In the following, we cover these parts through a concrete example.
-First we start with the default execution options of Classiq, the execution we have encountered in previous example of this 101 guide.
+The execution phase comprises configuration and access to the results.
+This page covers these steps using a concrete example, starting with the default Classiq execution options for the execution you encountered in the previous example of this 101 guide.

 Default Execution

-Continuing with the algorithm from previous chapters, we want to create a quantum algorithm that calculates in a superposition the arithmetic expression \(y=x^2+1\).
-The following algorithm written in Qmod implements the desired task:
+Continuing with the algorithm you already encountered, create a quantum algorithm that calculates the arithmetic expression \(y=x^2+1\) in a superposition.
+The algorithm, written in Qmod, implements this task:

 from classiq import *